ghoshbishakh/blog/_posts/2016-06-10-google-summer-of-code-progress-june-10.markdown

 tags: [personal, gsoc]
 ---

-So it has been about 20 days since the coding perood has begun.
+So it has been about 20 days since the coding period has begun.
 I have made some decent progress with the backend of the Dipy website.
 <!--more-->

 The target that was set according the timeline of my proposal was setting up an authentication system and login with github in Django along with custom admin panel views for content management.